Limiting Moments of Autocorrelation Demerit Factors of Binary Sequences: Preliminaries

 We use $\ms{a_1,\ldots,a_k}$ to denote the multiset $M$ where the multiplicity of an element $a$ in $M$ equals the number of times that $a$ occurs on the list $a_1,\ldots,a_k$.
 If $\{a_i\}_{i \in I}$ is a family of (not necessarily distinct) elements that is indexed by the set $I$, then $\ms{a_i: i \in I}$ denotes the multiset in which the multiplicity of an element $a$ is the number of $i \in I$ such that $a_i=a$.

-We use $\sqcup$ to denote a union of disjoint sets.
 If $S$ and $T$ are sets, then $T^S$ is the set of functions from $S$ into $T$.
 We sometimes abbreviate a tuple by omitting enclosing parentheses and commas (e.g., $(e,s,v)$ is abbreviated as $e s v$) between elements when there is no risk of confusion.